-- A normal boil-off of liquids contained in the magnet will occur based on the established boil-off specifications. - A boil-off of cryogens will occur during regular refills.
+- A normal boil-off of liquids contained in the magnet will occur based on the established boil-off specifications. - · A boil-off of cryogens will occur during regular refills.

 A very large increase in volume accompanies vaporization of the cryogenic liquids into gas.
-The cryogenic gas to liquid volume ratio for helium is 740:1.
+The cryogenic gas to liquid volume ratios are approximately 740:1 for helium; 680:1 for nitrogen.
 Due to this large increase in volume the vapor may displace the air in an enclosed room.
 If someone is in the room, this may lead to asphyxiation.
 To prevent this and other dangers, the following minimum general safety rules concerning ventilation apply: